-Like Social Security, Medicare's trust funds account for all income and expenditures.
+As with Social Security, Medicare's trust funds account for all income and expenditures.
 The HI and SMI programs operate separate trust funds with different financing mechanisms.
 General revenues, payroll taxes, premiums, and other income are credited to the trust funds, which are used to pay benefits and administrative costs.
 Any unused income is required by law to be invested in U.S. government securities for use in future years.
 In effect, the trust fund assets represent loans to the U.S. Treasury's general fund.
 The HI trust fund, which pays for hospital services, is funded primarily through earmarked payroll taxes.

-The projections of Medicare's financial outlook in the trustees' report are based on current law.
-Under these projections, the financial condition of the HI trust fund has improved since the 2014 trustees' report.
-This improvement primarily reflects lower assumed growth in long-range health care costs.
-The projected trust fund exhaustion date is 2030 (the same as in last year's report), and the 75-year HI deficit decreased from 0.87 percent of taxable payroll to 0.68 percent.
+The projections of Medicare's financial outlook in the report are based on current law.
+Under these projections, the financial condition of the HI trust fund has deteriorated since the 2015 Medicare Trustees Report.
+This deterioration primarily reflects lower-than-estimated taxable payroll and higher projected inpatient hospital utilization.
+The projected trust fund exhaustion date is 2028 (two years earlier than estimated in last year's report), and the 75-year HI deficit increased from 0.68 percent of taxable payroll to 0.73 percent.